Blood Pressure Screening

 Overview

-Your care provider uses a blood pressure monitor to screen for high blood pressure.
-A blood pressure cuff is wrapped around your bare upper arm.
+A blood pressure monitor is used to screen for high blood pressure.
+A blood pressure cuff is wrapped around your upper arm.
 The cuff is then pumped up.
 The cuff is slowly deflated, and the monitor shows your blood pressure numbers.
 Either an automatic or manual monitor can be used.

-After measuring your blood pressure, your doctor may ask you to test it again when you are home.footnote 1, footnote 2 This is because your blood pressure can change throughout the day.
+After measuring your blood pressure, your doctor may ask you to test it again when you are home.
+This is because your blood pressure can change throughout the day.
 And sometimes blood pressure is high only because you are seeing the doctor.
 This is called white-coat hypertension.

-Your doctor may ask you to monitor your blood pressure at home to make sure that it actually is high.
+Your doctor may ask you to monitor your blood pressure at home.
 You may get an ambulatory blood pressure monitor or a home blood pressure monitor.

 Who should be screened for high blood pressure and how often?

-The U.S. Preventive Services Task Force (USPSTF) recommends screening adults age 18 and older for high blood pressure.footnote 3 You can get your blood pressure checked during any routine medical visit.
+The U.S. Preventive Services Task Force (USPSTF) recommends screening adults age 18 and older for high blood pressure.
+You can get your blood pressure checked during any routine medical visit.

 Your doctor can let you know how often you should get your blood pressure checked.
 It may depend on what your blood pressure is and your risk for heart disease.
-The USPSTF makes these recommendations:footnote 3
+The USPSTF makes these recommendations:

-• You can get your blood pressure checked every 3 to 5 years if all of the following are true:
+- You can get your blood pressure checked every 3 to 5 years if you are not at increased risk for high blood pressure and you have had normal blood pressure readings in the past.

 Children and teens

 Children and teens typically have their blood pressure checked during routine checkups.
-Blood pressure checks typically start after age 3.
-After age 18, men and women can follow the adult screening guidelines.
+Blood pressure checks typically start at age 3.
+At age 18, people can follow the adult screening guidelines.

 Credits